 Skip to main content

-Exo registers seven Artisan commands for managing resources, users, and Exo Cloud connectivity.
+Exo registers nine Artisan commands for managing installation, resources, users, licensing, and Exo Cloud connectivity.

 exo:resource